parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. image:: ../images/instance-group-1.jpg

-...add the following to the bottom of the file and Save (Ctrl-X):
+...add the following to the bottom of the file on each server and Save (Ctrl-X):

 .. code:: shell